 If you have ever been to the haunted house in Dutch theme park De Efteling, you’ll recognise this music.
 The haunted house is really well made, but they could have just put me in an empty room and play this music and I would probably be scared for my life/scarred for life.
 Hard to believe this dates back to the 1870s and hasn’t lost any of its creepiness!

-– Lilian, Content Marketing Specialist
+– Lilian, Community Marketing Regional Lead

 A loose concept album based on the about Walpurgisnacht and witch trials in Germany.
-This album is spooky, noisey, and even danceable in some parts.
+This album is spooky, noisy, and even danceable in some parts.
 Perfect soundtrack for a Halloween party full of art school dropouts.

 – Mark, Developer